assem2002/ExpediaWebsite/README.md

 You can add payment cards when you signup or when you check out from the itinerary you just made.

-I tried to make a genreic code (Interface for the credit cards to for future new-card-providors adding ) as the cards withdraw methods gets done throught APIs provided by the company of the card.
+I tried to make a genreic code (Interface for the credit cards for later new-card-providors adding) as the cards withdraw methods gets done throught APIs provided by the company of the card.

 ![image](https://github.com/assem2002/ExpediaWebsite/blob/e306ea0004271229860f5e637515234403c43abd/ScreenShots/Pay%20For%20Itinerary.png)